Leviticus the 23rd chapter list all the Holy Days of God, which he commanded us to observe FOREVER.

 And many nations shall come, and say, Come, and let us go up to the mountain of the LORD, and to the house of the God of Jacob; and he will teach us of his ways, and we will walk in his paths: for the law shall go forth of Zion, and the word of the LORD from Jerusalem.

 Yet other communities follow the Metonic cycle, which is a systematic, mathematical calculation of the new moons far in advance.
-Such communities or groups are able to predicte (based on the metonic cycle) God’s feast days for the next 20 years.
+Such communities or groups are able to predict (based on the Metonic cycle) God’s feast days for the next 20 years.
 We have not so learned, but have learned to follow Abib (green ears) which allows us to determine the annual feast year by year.
-Also something to notice about the name of the month itself, Abib was later given an actual name which is the month Nisan.
+Also, something to notice about the name of the month itself, Abib was later given an actual name which is the month Nisan.
 By convention, a 12-month year is referred to as a Regular Year while a 13th month year is referred to as a Leap Year.
 This should not be confused with Leap Years in the Gregorian (Christian) Calendar, which involve the “intercalation” (addition) of a single day (Feb.
 29).
 In contrast, the Biblical Leap Year involves the intercalation of an entire lunar month (“Thirteenth Month”, also called “Adar Bet”).
 In general, it can only be determined whether a year is a Leap Year a few days before the end of the 12th Month.
 Is Abib mentioned in the Bible?
 The historical account provided in Exodus relays a specific time to memorialize the ‘season’ in which Israel, departed from Egypt.

 3 And Moses said unto the people, Remember this day, in which ye came out from Egypt, out of the house of bondage; for by strength of hand the LORD brought you out from this place: there shall no leavened bread be eaten.